mikepyne/Trilobytes/README.md

 Next Steps
 ----------
+Entity needs some generic introspection so that classes don't need to do a bunch of dynamic casts to see if they'll interact or not
-Entity needs a pure virtual GetType() which returns Animal, Vegetable, or Mineral Entity needs a pure virtual GetAlive() (Animal, Egg & MeatChunk are all animal, but MeatChunks are not alive)
+   - Perhaps a pure virtual GetType() which returns Animal, Vegetable, or Mineral
+   - Perhaps a pure virtual GetAlive() (Animal, Egg & MeatChunk are all animal, but MeatChunks are not alive)
+   - There must be a way to do this in a single function, perhaps something akin to a tag system?
+Would allow entities to mix and match qualities

 Now we have upgraded to Qt 6, look into Qt 3D (for realtime 2D graphical aspect)

+Need a seperate momentumTransform, which is not just affected by friction and input from tail etc but also factors in the direction faced, with perhaps EffectorDorsalFin or the like improving the efficiency of the conversion of the movement transform to match the facing transform
+ - Add Effectors that increase / decrease friction
+ - Add Effectors that change how quickly the direction faced becomes the direction of movement (also friction dependant)
+ - Add global control for friction

 Add 3 mouth types,
- - DONE FilterMouth (wide oval touching body somewhere, small entities only, adds drag to swimmer but 100% efficient),
+ - DONE(needs downside, high level of drag?)
+FilterMouth (wide oval touching body somewhere, small entities only, adds drag to swimmer but 100% efficient),
- - Proboscis (needle point protruding from body, living target only (i.e. swimmers and eggs), reduced feeding rate but 100% efficient)
+ - DONE(perhaps also deal small ammount of damage?)
+Proboscis (needle point protruding from body, living target only (i.e. swimmers and eggs), reduced feeding rate but 100% efficient)
  - ToothedMouth (circle touching body somewhere, pellets @ ~50% & eggs/meat chunks at ~75%, can bite swimmers for damage) perhaps it can only eat a fixed ammount per tick, with smaller bites being more energy efficient but doing less damage?

 Add another tail type